 Kent Heckenlively is a science teacher, attorney, and founding contributing editor of Age of Autism.
-The father of a daughter stricken with autism after her childhood vaccinations, Heckenlively has applied his exacting skills to explore the connect between childhood vaccines and autism.
+The father of a daughter stricken with autism after her childhood vaccinations, he has applied his exacting skills to explore the connection between childhood vaccines and autism.

-I had become very intrigued by the story of Dr. Judy Mikovits and her investigation of retroviruses and their possible connection to chronic fatigue syndrome/ME as well as autism.
-In many ways I felt her story, especially the campaign of persecution against her, mirrored that of many other honest scientists who have looked for answers to the questions raised by these diseases.
+He had become very intrigued by the story of Dr. Judy Mikovits and her investigation of retroviruses and their possible connection to chronic fatigue syndrome/ME as well as autism.
+In many ways he felt her story mirrored that of many other honest scientists who have looked for answers to the questions raised by these diseases, especially the campaign of persecution against her,

-That inquiry has resulted in Dr. Mikovits and I writing the book, “PLAGUE – One Scientists’ Intrepid Search for the Truth about Retroviruses, Chronic Fatigue Syndrome, Autism, and Other Diseases” to be published by Skyhorse Press on May 6 2014.
+That inquiry has resulted in Dr. Mikovits and Kent Heckenlively writing the book, “PLAGUE – One Scientists’ Intrepid Search for the Truth about Retroviruses, Chronic Fatigue Syndrome, Autism, and Other Diseases”, published by SKYHORSE PUBLISHING on May 6, 2014.

-As an autism advocate, one of the things which has long drawn my attention is that so many of the mothers of children with autism have been diagnosed with chronic fatigue syndrome at one point, or like my wife, appear to have sub-clinical indications of the disorder.
+As an autism advocate, one of the things which had long drawn Kent’s attention was that so many of the mothers of children with autism had been diagnosed with chronic fatigue syndrome at one point, or like his wife, appeared to have sub-clinical indications of the disorder.

-I must confess that the two years I spent writing PLAGUE have changed many of my views.
-I’ve been deeply impressed by the humanity and compassion of many scientists, while at the same time have become more keenly aware of the political and financial obstacles which prevent scientists from making the type of contributions to the well-being of society that they imagined at the beginning of their careers.
+The two years he spent writing PLAGUE changed many of his views.
+He was deeply impressed by the humanity and compassion of many scientists, while at the same time he had become more keenly aware of the political and financial obstacles which prevent scientists from making the type of contributions to the well-being of society that they imagined at the beginning of their careers.

-If there is one wish I have it is that this book may work its way past the defenses of those who have armored themselves against our concerns and bring about true understanding.
-I believe that the desire for truth and to lend assistance to those in need is so much stronger than fear and indifference.
+If there is one wish he has, it is that this book may work its way past the defenses of those who have armored themselves against our concerns and bring about true understanding.
+He believes that the desire for truth and to lend assistance to those in need is so much stronger than fear and indifference.